JMP and VMware Horizon 7 Deployment Considerations

 For example, create one AppStack with Office 365 for one group and another AppStack with Office 365 plus Visio for another group.
 See the VMware App Volumes Provisioning Recipe for Microsoft Office 365.

-- You can install Microsoft Office 365 in the master RDSH image and not use AppStacks at all.
+- You can install Microsoft Office 365 in the golden RDSH image and not use AppStacks at all.